Catholic Schoolhouse Tour 1: Week 13

-I hope your holidays and Christmas is going well (if that’s what you’re in the middle of as you read this and plan for next semester!)
+I hope your holidays are going well (if that’s what you’re in the middle of as you read this and plan for next semester!)
 We’ve got a new Saint, a new artist, and new music to bring in the New Year!

 - Print the Saint Damien de Veuster Fun Pack and complete the activities for Week 13.